off-by-some/contrakit/docs/paper/theorems/2. Operational Theorems/11_common_message_problem.md

-A single compressed message that every context can decode with vanishing error requires rate:
+A single compressed message that every context can decode with vanishing error requires rate—

 $$
 \lim_{n \to \infty} \frac{1}{n} \mathbb{E}[\ell_n^*] = H(X|C) + K(P)
 $$

+Put differently—this establishes the communication cost of consensus.

 (see App.
 A.9)